 What about you?
 What would be worth risking failing for in your life, in your work?
 Are you willing to take the shot?

 Up your game!
-And I’ll up mine!
+And we’ll keep upping ours!